hiddenwife/QFKit/README.md

 ### Bayesian Forecasting Engine:
 This is the most powerful feature of the toolkit, leveraging the `PyMC` library for robust, probabilistic forecasting.
 - **Sophisticated Core Model**: An **Autoregressive (AR(p)) model with a Student-T likelihood**.
-This specification is chosen for its robustness in modeling the heavy-tailed nature of financial returns.
+This specification is chosen for its robustness in modelling the heavy-tailed nature of financial returns.
 - **Dual Inference Methods**:
   - **Full MCMC (NUTS)**: Employs the No-U-Turn Sampler (a Hamiltonian Monte Carlo method) for the most accurate posterior estimation.
     - You can specify the number of cores (processors) to utilise for parallel processing during intensive computations.